reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ### Using Java Configuration

-Lets us now see how to configure Kafka client using Java Configuration for Spring.
-For better understanding we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.
+Let's now see how to configure a Kafka client using Spring's Java Configuration.
+It's good practice to separate the producer configuration from the consumer configuration because a service might stop being a consumer and still be a producer (or vice versa) at some point in its life.

-Let's have a look at producer config first:
+Let's have a look at the producer config first:

 ```java
 @Configuration